Telde

 Telde is a municipality in the eastern part of the island of Gran Canaria, Canary Islands, overseas (Atlantic) insular Spain.
 It borders Las Palmas to the north and is part of its urban area.
+It is historically known as the "City of the Faycanes" (ancient aboriginal high priests).

-It is the second most populous municipality on the island, with a population of (2013).
+It is the second most populous municipality on the island of Gran Canaria.
 Its area is 102.43 km².
-The city is the oldest and the first capital of the island of Gran Canaria, founded before 1351, a former medieval bishopric and present Catholic titular see.
+Telde is the oldest city on the island and served as its first capital.
+Originally established as an ancient aboriginal center, it became a medieval bishopric via papal decree in 1351, was officially re-founded under Spanish colonial rule in 1483, and survives today as a Catholic titular see.
 The GC-1 motorway passes east of the city.
 Gran Canaria International Airport is located in the subdivision of Gando, south of Telde.

 History

-Before the Spanish invasion Telde was the eastern centre of the aborigines of the island, and the renowned aborigine Doramas is believed to have lived here.
+Before the Spanish invasion, Telde was the eastern center of the aborigines of the island, and the renowned aborigine Doramas is believed to have lived here.
 Early records point to about 14,000 aboriginal dwellings in Telde at the time of conquest; Telde is the spot where the famous Idolo de Tara figure—currently housed in the Museo Canario in Las Palmas—was discovered.

-It was created by papal decree in 1351.
-The historic old town area of Telde is particularly popular with visitors.
+Following the Spanish conquest of the island, the colonial town was officially founded in 1483 by Cristóbal García del Castillo.
+Today, the historic old town area of Telde remains a popular destination for visitors.